steven2358/awesome-generative-ai/README.md

 - [Auto-GPT](https://github.com/Torantulino/Auto-GPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
 - [babyagi](https://github.com/yoheinakajima/babyagi) - An AI-powered task management system.
 - [AgentGPT](https://github.com/reworkd/AgentGPT) - Assemble, configure, and deploy autonomous AI Agents in your browser.
+- [GPT Engineer](https://github.com/AntonOsika/gpt-engineer) - Specify what you want it to build, the AI asks for clarification, and then builds it.